DavidOsta/Simulink-Latency-Test/README.md

     board installation try B, C
   * Station
   * Matlab version
-  * Simulation time in seconds (only at your station)

 <p align="center">
 ![gui](/figs/gui.png?raw=true "GUI")
 </p>

-For the first time it is necessary to install boards
+For the first time it is necessary to install UDP boards
   1. Select your station and version
   2. Click on **Check Ports** button
   3. In loaded simulink model test all **I/O Packet** block